 The secondary purpose of peer review of teaching is to inform the department and the College.
 The College needs to evaluate the effectiveness and quality of the teacher-scholar's teaching when making decisions about reappointment, tenure and promotion.
 The College expects faculty members to aspire to be teachers of the first order.
 Thus, candidates for reappointment and promotion must exhibit high caliber, effective teaching.
 This implies that teachers must demonstrate outstanding teaching practices as described in the bases and standards for promotion and for reappointment and tenure and must demonstrate a commitment to continued growth as a teacher.
 The positive feedback in a peer feedback report provides candidates with evidence and validation of their outstanding teaching practices.
-The suggestions for improvement in the peer feedback report provide candidates with a framework for discussing their growth as teachers in their discussion of teaching effectiveness in Section IV.A.2 of the Standardized Curriculum Vita section of the Standard Application for Reappointment and Promotion.
+The suggestions for improvement in the peer feedback report provide candidates with a framework for discussing their growth as teachers in their discussion of teaching effectiveness in the Standardized Curriculum Vita (see 7.F.V.A.2) of the Standard Application for Reappointment and/or Promotion.

 The Department/Program Promotion and Reappointment Committee (PRC), the Dean, the College Promotions Committee (CPTC), and the Provost are expected to use the peer feedback reports as one piece of their evaluation of the candidate's teaching.
-The peer feedback process provides two important sources of evidence of teaching effectiveness: the reports provide evidence of the teaching practices of the candidate; and the candidate's reflection (as per Section IV.A.2 of the Standardized Curriculum Vita section of the Standard Application for Reappointment and Promotion) on the feedback provided by the peer observers demonstrates the candidate's ability and willingness to grow as a teacher.
+The peer feedback process provides two important sources of evidence of teaching effectiveness: the reports provide evidence of the teaching practices of the candidate; and the candidate's reflection (in 7.F.V.A.2 of the Standardized Curriculum Vita that is part of the Standard Application for Reappointment and/or Promotion) on the feedback provided by the peer observers demonstrates the candidate's ability and willingness to grow as a teacher.

-B. Frequency of Peer Reviews
+3.2.3.2.
+Frequency of Peer Reviews